-Immersion works because the best way to learn Italian is to hear it and practice speaking it every day in the context of your normal life.
-When people talk about immersion, what they really mean is learning by doing – to get away from an academic approach and live the language.
+Immersion works because the fastest way to learn Italian is to hear it and practice speaking it every day in the context of your normal life.
+When people talk about immersion, what they really mean is learning by doing – to get away from an academic approach.

 Here are some recommendations for Italian students at every level:

 - Be patient.
 Learning any language demands time and exposure.
 Every student needs to study both grammar and vocabulary, but the longer you stick with it, the more natural and gratifying learning will become.
 If you start, you’re already halfway.

 - Don’t stress about grammar.
 Some people just can’t get the words out because of fear of making mistakes, while others just glide along and in so doing become fluent, improving steadily as they continue practicing, speaking, and enjoying the language.
 Don’t fret.
 Your grammar—and your accent—will improve with time.